-- 10.1. student lists the internal and external audiences who read law enforcement reports. - 10.2. student discusses arrest reports, offense reports, information reports, protective custody reports, and emergency detention reports. - 10.3. student identifies that they must include the 5 W's (+2Hs), elements of the crime, identifying information, observations at the scene, and directions for follow up in law enforcement reports. - 10.4. student explains that reports should exclude opinions, editorials, assumptions and identifying information on confidential informants in law enforcement reports.
+- 10.1. you list the internal and external audiences who read law enforcement reports. - 10.2. you discuss arrest reports, offense reports, information reports, protective custody reports, and

+- emergency detention reports. - 10.3. you include the 5 W's (+2Hs), elements of the crime, identifying information, observations at the scene, and directions for follow up in law enforcement reports. - 10.4. you exclude opinions, editorials, assumptions and identifying information on confidential informants in law enforcement reports.